-Quick Tips: Self-Care for Heart Failure - Get started When it's an emergency
+Quick Tips: Self-Care for Heart Failure - Get started

 Sometimes the symptoms get worse very quickly.
 This is called sudden heart failure.
 It causes fluid to build up in your lungs.

 Sudden heart failure is an emergency.
 If you have any of these symptoms, you need care right away.
 Call 911 if:

 There are other things you can do to take care of your body and your heart.
 These things will help you feel better.
 And they will also reduce your risk of heart attack and stroke.

 Also let your doctor know if:

 - You're feeling sad and hopeless much of the time or if you are worried and anxious.
 Heart failure can be hard on your emotions.
 Treatment with counseling and medicine can help.
 And when you feel better, you're more likely to take care of yourself.